-As Kentucky Bourbon Trail® Director, Johnson is responsible for strengthening partnerships among the Bourbon and tourism industries; working with member distilleries to manage tourism growth and solidifying Kentucky as the authentic home for Bourbon.
+As Kentucky Bourbon Trail® Senior Director, Johnson is responsible for strengthening partnerships among the Bourbon and tourism industries; working with member distilleries to manage tourism growth and solidifying Kentucky as the authentic home for Bourbon.
 In addition to working on the Kentucky Bourbon Trail adventure, he helps manage the Kentucky Bourbon Trail Craft Tour®.

 He also has served as Assistant Director for Annual Giving at Centre College in Danville, where he graduated with a degree in History in 1997.
 Johnson currently resides in Danville, Kentucky with his wife and daughter Campbell, and his board game collection.

-Colleen Thomas joined the KDA in 2016 as Bourbon Ambassador and was promoted to Director of Member and Public Affairs in 2017.
+Colleen Thomas joined the KDA in 2016 as Bourbon Ambassador and was promoted to Senior Director of Marketing & Member Services in 2020.
 She is responsible for executing events and special projects to further enhance the industry’s rich heritage, strengthen its community relations and encourage the responsible consumption of spirits and is based out of KDA’s Louisville office.

 Thomas previously served as Marketing Director for Louisville-based Flavorman and its sister company, the Distilled Spirits Epicenter, where she promoted and coordinated professional training for the distilling industry and provided support for faculty, participants and graduates.